 HST 385 Asian Civilization I, Antiquity to 1600 AD (A).
 Surveys the historical development of South and East Asian civilizations with emphasis on cultures of China, India, and Japan.
 Topics to be explored include the origins of East and South Asian civilizations, and their influence on neighboring areas, the origins of major thought systems in the Asian civilizations, and the development of national unity before 1600 A.D.
 3 Cr.
 3 Cr.
 Fall.

-HST 386 War and Peace in East Asia (A).
+HST 386 Opium to Hiroshima (A).
 This course surveys the historical development of Asian civilizations with emphasis on China, India, and Japan with some reference to Korea and Vietnam.
 Topics to be explored include 1) the decline of pre-European South and East Asian empires; 2) the emergence of nation-states in Asia during the 19th and 20th centuries; and 3) the involvement of the United States in the transformation.
 3 Cr.

 HST 389 Modern China (A).
 Studies the history of China from 1600 to the aftermath of the economic and social reforms of the late 20th Century: the issues of nationalism, militarism, war, and Marxism-¬Leninism; the rise of the Communist Party and the role of Mao Zedong; and salient political and socio¬economic developments since 1949.
 3 Cr.
 3 Cr.
 Spring.